turbot/steampipe-plugin-alicloud/docs/tables/alicloud_rds_instance_metric_connection_daily.md

-# Table: alicloud_rds_instance_metric_connections_daily
+# Table: alicloud_rds_instance_metric_connection_daily

 Alicloud Monitoring metrics provide data about the performance of your systems.
-The `alicloud_rds_instance_metric_connections_daily` table provides metric statistics at 24 hour intervals for the most recent 90 days.
+The `alicloud_rds_instance_metric_connection_daily` table provides metric statistics at 24 hour intervals for the most recent 90 days.

 ## Examples